BY-LAWS OF THE SAN ANTONIO REGIONAL WINE GUILD

 ARTICLE XIV.
 COMPETITIONS

-At least one competition will be held each year, based on availability of competition location and Executive Committee.
+The Guild may sponsor competitions at any time, based on approval of the members, and availability of competition location.
 The time of year, date and location to be determined by the Executive Committee.
-A second competition can be held at the discretion of the Executive Committee.
 All members in good standing will be eligible to compete.

 Section 1.
 Competition Committee Personnel

-The Chairperson of the Competition is the Administrative Vice President, or his/her appointee, provided the appointee agrees to the position.
+The Chairperson of the Competition and members of the Competition Committee shall be appointed by the Executive Board, provided the appointee agrees to the position.
 The competition chairperson has full authority to administer all duties required for the competition including: selection of wine categories to be judged, decision on the number of Best of Show awards [e.g. Grape and Non-Grape], recruiting members to chair the competition positions listed below, and has the final say on all administrative issues.
 He/she is also responsible for getting competition information to the Newsletter Editor for publication in the SARWG Newsletter.

 Assistant Competition Chairperson: